MLMogford/MLMogford.github.io/_posts/2022-08-17-maximising-sensitivity-at-fixed-specificity.md

-This formulation serves as a foundation for our adaptation of the objective function that maximises Sensitivity at a chosen Specificity.
+This formulation serves as a foundation for an adaptation of the objective function that maximises Sensitivity at a chosen Specificity.

 ## Sensitivity@Specificity formulation

-Based on the definitions of true positive (tp) and false positive (fp) in [8], their work, based on Sensitivity at a target Precision can be extended to the form relevant to the cancer screening problem outlined earlier.
+Based on the definitions of true positive (_tp_) and false positive (_fp_) in [8], their work, based on Sensitivity at a target Precision can be extended to the form relevant to the cancer screening problem outlined earlier.
 The Sensitivity at a set Specificity loss was derived as shown below.
 Sensitivity@Specificity